Written by 10:17 pm Biology, Immunology • 22 Comments

 Toxins and Chemicals

 While your immune soldiers are on their surveillance rounds, harmful toxins—like mercury or certain chemicals—sneak in and tamper with the soldiers’ equipment.
-These toxins confuse the soldiers, making them see their own fortress walls as hostile leading to friendly fire, causing the soldiers to attack their own city, triggering autoimmune reactions.
+These toxins confuse the soldiers, making them see their fortress walls as hostile leading to friendly fire, causing the soldiers to attack their city, triggering autoimmune reactions.
 For instance, some medications like Hydralazine or Procainamide can trick the soldiers into attacking, creating conditions similar to lupus.
 Studies prove that even smoking can trigger autoimmunity.

 Chronic Inflammation